 Consultants are just like any other coach.
 They must be encouraging, engaging, organised, and most importantly – their client’s biggest supporter.
 It’s also vital that they carry the following skills:

-Be well organised – A huge part of a consultant’s job is to help reorganise a business so they can reach their set ambition.
+A huge part of a consultant’s job is to help reorganise a business so it can reach its set ambition.
 To do this, a successful mentor must be well organised themselves

 A 2020 report by A 2020 report by The World Economic Forum highlights that the consulting profession is set to thrive due to the increased demands for skills such as analytical thinking, creativity, and flexibility!
 All these skills contribute to a good consultant.